avarga/tkpath/doc/README.txt

  o The ptext item

    Displays text as expected.
-Note that the x coordinate mmarks the baseline of the text.
+Note that the x coordinate marks the baseline of the text.
 Gradient fills unsupported so far.
 Not implemented in the Tk and GDI backends.
 Especially the font handling and settings will likely be developed further.
+Editing not implemented.

    .c create ptext x y ?-text string -textanchor start|middle|end?
        ?-fontfamily fontname -fontsize float?